nsrau/azure-docs.it-it/articles/azure-arc/kubernetes/troubleshooting.md

 Command group 'connectedk8s' is in preview.
 It may be changed/removed in a future release.
 Ensure that you have the latest helm version installed before proceeding to avoid unexpected errors.
 This operation might take a while...

-There was a problem with connect-agent deployment.
-Please run 'kubectl -n azure-arc logs -l app.kubernetes.io/component=connect-agent -c connect-agent' to debug the error.
 ```

 ## <a name="configuration-management"></a>Gestione della configurazione